-

 Donald North replied to blubliss's topic in Headphone Amplification

 With my Amplitrex, for the 6H30 I measure a plate impedance around 1300 ohm at my operating point.
 For the IEC output, you are forgetting that I add a series resistor on the output to bring the output impedance up to 120 ohm.
 And yes, my minimum 3x plate impedance claim is based around 32 ohm Grados.
 However I suspect most people with Grados will probably use the Low setting with 28 ohm output impedance.
 In this situation, the plate load impedance is around 4.5x.
 On the IEC setting with 600 ohm headphones I do measure gain about 6dB.
-With low impedance headphones, the gain of course will -
+With low impedance headphones, the gain of course will be much less. -

 DNA (Donald North Audio) Headphone Amp